uidoyen/Documentations/docker.md

 `docker buid -t myimage`

-now create a container from this image
+now create a container from this image & run

-`docker run --it --name mycontainer myimage /bin/bash`
+`docker run --it --name container1 myimage /bin/bash`

 now do `ls`, you can see `myvolume1`

-### share volume with other container
+### share volume with other container Container <--> Container

+`docker run -it --name container2(new) --privileged=true --volumes-from container1 ubuntu /bin/bash`

+Now after creating container2 myvolume1 is visible whatever you do in one volume, can see from other volume

+- touch filex  filey  filez
+- docker start container1
+- docker attach container1
+- ls/myvolume1  #you can see samplefile here filex  filey  filez

+Now, try to create volume by using commands

+`docker run -it --name container3 -v /volume2 ubuntu /bin/bash`

+Do `ls` and `cd` volume2 and then create one file `cont3file` and exit now create one more container, and share volume2

+`docker run -it --name container4 --priveleged=true --volumes-from container 3 ubuntu /bin/bash`

+Now you are inside `container4`, do `ls`, you should see volume2 `cd` to volume2 and create few sample files eg. sample1 sample2, sample3 and do `ls` to verify

+now go back to `container3` and navigate to volume2 folder, you should see sample1 sample2 and sample3 files